sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

 possibilities and states exactly how confident you are in each of them before being given any data.
 It is now time to consider what happens to our beliefs when we are actually given the data.
 In the rainy day problem, you are told that I really *am* carrying an umbrella.
-Thit is something of a surprising event.
+This is something of a surprising event.
 According to our table, the probability of me carrying an umbrella is only 8.75\%.
 But that makes sense, right?
 A guy carrying an umbrella on a summer day in a hot dry city is pretty